hackforla/revenue/template-for-making-guides.md

    - [ ] Once approved, remove the "Guide: Leadership Review" label and add the "Guide: ready publication" label

 ### Resources
-Update issue with the name of item you are working on
+Update Revenue guides Tracker issue with the name of item you are working on